comodojo/extender.framework/docs/daemonizing.rst

 - *extender.init.deb.example* uses the debian/ubuntu `start-stop-daemon`, so it should be used in debian based OS;
 - *extender.init.rhel.example* uses the `daemon` func, so it should be used in rhel/centos based OS or in any other OS that acts the same.

+.. note:: If daemonized, extender will run under the specific user who called it; remember to chmod/chown working directories according to this.

 Daemon lifecycle
 ****************